 events in a log file.
 It is most commonly used for customized CSV

 output.
-The configuration file used for this module is /etc/asterisk/cel_custom.conf
+The configuration file used for this module is /etc/asterisk/cel_custom.conf.
+A single

 exist in this file.
 This section contains mappings between filenames